UJESH2K/DRYP-1/README.md

 ## 📂 Project Structure

-The project is a monorepo containing two main directories:
+The project is a monorepo containing three main directories:
 -   `./frontend/`: The React Native/Expo mobile application for customers and vendors.
 -   `./backend/`: The Node.js/Express.js server that provides the REST API.
+-   `./website/`: A Next.js-based marketing and landing page for the project.

 ---